-Chris Fox was born in Tanzania and is passionate about Africa, the park and wildlife.
-His knowledge of Ruaha extends back to long holidays spent camping in this area before it even became a National Park, and whose family helped to ensure that the land was gazetted and fully protected in 1964.
 When he was a boy he and his family were often the only visitors.
-As an eight-year-old, he would go hunting on foot with his father in this secret, unheard-of paradise.
+As an eight-year-old, he would go hunting on foot with his father in the areas bordering the park.
 Apart from schooldays spent in Devon, he has known the Ruaha all his life and his passion for it shines through in everything he says.